The Pfaffian Structure of CFN Phylogenetic Networks: Preliminaries

 \subsection{Phylogenetic Invariants and Algebraic Statistics}

-In this subsection, we give a brief overview of some algebraic structures which we will need to describe the invariants for the CFN model on trees \cite{sturmfels2005toric} and the quadratic invariants for the CFN mdoel on networks that were found in \cite{cummings2024invariants}.
+In this subsection we give a brief overview of some algebraic structures which we will need to describe the invariants for the CFN model on phylogenetic trees \cite{sturmfels2005toric} and the quadratic invariants for the CFN model on phylogenetic networks that were found in \cite{cummings2024invariants}.
 Both of these characterizations will be key in the construction of our alternative parameterization of the CFN sunlet model in Section \ref{sec:pfaffian} and our description of all of the invariants in this new coordinate system.
 For additional information on the algebraic concepts discussed below, we refer the reader to \cite{coxlittleoshea, algstat}.

-As discussed in the previous section, all phylogenetic Markov models on a tree or a network can be thought of as the image of a polynomial map $\varphi$.
+As discussed in the previous section, all phylogenetic Markov models on a tree or a network can be described in terms of the image of a polynomial map $\varphi$.
 A fundamental problem concerning any such phylogenetic model is to determine the \emph{ideal of phylogenetic invariants}, also called the \emph{vanishing ideal} of the model.